 We had the great pleasure to sit down and have a talk with Christian Etter, founder of Etter Studio and co-founder Museum of Digital Art (MuDA).
 We met him on a late September morning in his office at MuDA, where we asked him about his experience with entrepreneurship and his way of working when designing corporate identities.

 What did you do before you became an entrepreneur?

 I founded my first company when I was 20.
-Before that I made an apprenticeship in typography at the Neue Züricher Zeitung.
-This took me four years and I learnt absolutely everything about typography, the micrometers between the letters and so on.
+Before that, I made an apprenticeship in typography at the Neue Züricher Zeitung.
+This took me four years and I learned absolutely everything about typography, the micrometers between the letters and so on.
 It was really wonderful.

 What made you take the plunge and start up on your own?

-What do you consider assets and liabilities of being an entrepreneur?
+What do you consider the assets and liabilities of being an entrepreneur?

-The hard part is that you can not put the blame on anyone else, in the end it is just you… In the night… Sorting out stuff when everyone else left.
-You have to take on the responsibility and make it work, because you are completely accountable.
+The hard part is that you can not put the blame on anyone else, in the end, it is just you… In the night… Sorting out stuff when everyone else left.
+You have to take on responsibility and make it work because you are completely accountable.
 But interestingly, because it is only you having all responsibility, you can do whatever you want which gives a lot of freedom too.

 How does your typical work-day look?